tsgates/arch-wiki-markdown/wiki/Backup_Gmail_with_getmail.md

 connect to the server.
 For POP3 we can use the type SimplePOP3SSLRetriever, but we'll also have to modify the server field.
 The mailbox which we backup will be All Mail.

+Note that Gmail was called Google Mail in some countries like Germany.
+Even if all GMail accounts are migrated to the new name, the IMAP-Server still assumes Google Mail as the mail box directory.
+The mailboxes variable must be set to ("[Google Mail]/All Mail",) in those cases.
+Also, you might need to replace 'All Mail' by whatever GMail calls that directory in the language of your Google account.
+(For example, for Dutch users, it's "[GMail]/Alle berichten".)

 The username and password fields need to be changed to your own.